 Research on CBD for Dogs

-While research on CBD for dogs may be lacking, anecdotal evidence is overwhelming on the positive effects of CBD for dogs.
+While research on CBD for dogs may be lacking, anecdotal evidence is overwhelming on the positive effects of CBD for canines.
 Dog owners have reported that CBD has helped alleviate pain, seizures, nausea, anxiety, and more conditions in their canine companions.
 CBD research, however, is scant.
 Only two small studies have tested the effects of CBD on dogs.

 Stephanie McGrath, D.V.M., is a veterinary neurologist at Colorado State University’s College of Veterinary Medicine and Biomedical Sciences.
 She conducted preliminary research about how CBD is metabolized by dogs and CBD’s safety.
 She then studied the effects of CBD on 16 dogs with epilepsy and found that 90 percent of them experienced relief.
 She’s now studying the effects of CBD on dogs with epilepsy and osteoarthritis.